gene-ressler/bridge-designer/src/app/features/iterations/README.md

 ## Iteration jumping

 At any time, the user can ask the BD for a dialog with a list of past iterations including the one in progress.
 A preview pane shows a sketch of the currently selected one.
-The user can choose choose to jump their design to the selected iteration.
+The user can choose to jump their design to the selected iteration.
 This jump can be backward or forward in the iteration sequence.
 There are three possibilities:

 - User chooses the in-progress iteration and...
   - ...it's open.
 This is a no-op.
 The user continues the design and test cycle as though the dialog hadn't been